mahdi-shojaee/grunt-amdcheck/README.md

 Default value: []

 An array of strings that represent dependencies that should not take into account.

+#### logFilePath
+Type: boolean
+Default value: true

+Log the file path of the current processing file if this option or one of the options `logDependencyPaths`, `logDependencyNames`, `logUnusedDependencyPaths` or `logUnusedDependencyNames` was true.

 #### logModuleId
 Type: boolean